UK Graduate Route for International Student | Post-study Opportunities

 Through the new Graduate Route, international students who have successfully finished their undergraduate or masters’ degree can benefit from two years work experience in the UK after their graduation.
 This includes a visa fee of £700 and the Immigration Health Surcharge at £624 per year.

-In order to apply for the Graduate Route, students should know the Confirmation of Acceptance for Studies (CAS) used for their most recent Student or Tier 4 application.
+In order to apply for the Graduate Route, students should have the Confirmation of Acceptance for Studies (CAS) used for their most recent Student or Tier 4 application.

 When can you apply for Graduate Route?